mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/return-a-handled-result.md

-# Aspects - Return a handled result
+# Aspects - Return A Handled Result
 ---

 A common use case for interceptors is to provide a level of caching in order to improve performance.
-Class and method interceptors support this via the `ref object result` argument on the `BeforeInvoke()` method.
+Class and method-level interceptors support this via the `ref object result` argument on the `BeforeInvoke()` method.

 ```csharp
 InterceptorState BeforeInvoke(MethodInfo targetMethod, ref object[] args, ref object result)